<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Now you understand some of your financing, insurance, and other obligations when investing in short-term rentals.
 So let’s move on to whether buying a short-term rental makes sense for you.

-Knowing if a short-term rental is allowed in an area—and whether there’s lots of demand for short-term rentals in that region—is a start.
+Knowing if a short-term rental is allowed in an area—and whether there is demand for short-term rentals in that region—is a start.
 Then you have to assess your actual property and the potential fees associated.
 These can include property manager fees, maintenance costs, and operating expenses.

-You also have to analyze the average daily rate and occupancy stats in your target market.
-All of this will help you get a sense of the investment’s realistic cash flow.
+You also need to analyze the average daily rate and occupancy stats in your target market.
+This will help you get a sense of the investment’s realistic cash flow.

-There are many, many people who enjoy the passive income that can come from investing in short-term rentals.
+Many people enjoy the passive income that can come from investing in short-term rentals.
 Hearing a story or two from someone you know may even be one of the reasons you’re looking into owning short-term rental property yourself!

 TOP POSTS